erikson84/variationalInference/README.md

 This repository implements a simple variational algorithm to fit a mixture of binomials model to a vector of observed successes and a known number of total trials.
-The model is heavily based on Bishop's *Pattern Recognition and Machine Learning*, specially the section 10.2 where he derives the variational algorithm to fir a mixture of Gaussians.
+The model is heavily based on Bishop's *Pattern Recognition and Machine Learning*, specially the section 10.2 where he derives the variational algorithm to fit a mixture of Gaussians.

 The proposed mixture model can be easily understood from a data-generation perspective.
 Assuming that the total number of trials for each observation, $N_t$, is known; and given